List of members of the Senate of Belgium, 2024–2029

 The list of members of the Belgian Senate from 2024 to 2029.

 In principle, the Senate consists of 50 state senators (29 Dutch-speaking, 20 French-speaking and 1 German-speaking) and 10 co-opted senators (6 Dutch-speaking and 4 French-speaking).

-The legislature started on 18 July 2024 following the Belgian federal election.
+The legislature started on 18 July 2024 following the that year's federal election.
 The opening session of the Senate was chaired by Jean-Paul Wahl (MR), the oldest member in years, who was assisted in this task by the youngest senators, Liesa Scholzen (ProDG) and Nawal Maghroud (Vooruit), who acted as secretary.